 Today, the 30 or so visible circular platforms (there are 169 in total) are empty.
 Covered in grass, the layered rock bases, which range from five to 10 feet, resemble a series of tiered helipads ascending through the clouds.

 There, among ancient city remains, surrounded by mist-cloaked mountain peaks that stretched to 18,700 feet, we performed a spiritual dance with Gabo.
 We imitated serpents, vultures, warthogs, and hummingbirds.
 Gabo described how the ritual has been performed in Ciudad Perdida as far back as the seventh century C.E.

 “We do this every month,” he said.
 “It’s to pay tribute to each species and maintain the equilibrium between us, the animals and Mother Nature.”

-We spent the afternoon trailing our guide through all the sites, climbing the single-file granite steps that wind up each platform and wandering the flagstone walkways—each dusty beige slab perfectly flat and fitted like a jigsaw puzzle—that connect the terraces.
+We spent the afternoon trailing our guide through all the sites, climbing the single-file stone steps that wind up each platform and wandering the flagstone walkways—each dusty beige slab perfectly flat and fitted like a jigsaw puzzle—that connect the terraces.
 There are submerged jails that housed lawbreakers and several troughs and chutes that run throughout the city, drainage systems that now spawn blotches of sage-green lichens.
 The city’s map—a head-high boulder that was beautifully chiseled and, I was assured, meticulously accurate—once guided villagers around this prosperous land.

 Although what remains today of Ciudad Perdida is its rocky foundations, the traditions continue to live on and to thrive.
 Even locals’ desire to honor nature and everything in it still burns strongly.
 Indeed, while dancing alongside Gabo, I realized that this was the magic I’d been searching for.
 Trekking here with the Wiwa guides had allowed me to feel their beliefs, experience their ancient way of living, and discover not just a “Lost City” but Teyuna.